-- Describe the present (pre-project) environmental and land use conditions in the local study area. - Identify and describe the project activities and infrastructure that may adversely affect the environment. - Identify the specific ecosystem components (i.e., terrain and soils, surface water bodies and hydrology, groundwater, wetlands, vegetation species and communities, wildlife species and habitat, aquatic species and habitat, air quality and environmentally sensitive areas) within the local study area that may be adversely affected by the project. - Describe any potential adverse effects of the project on the ecosystem components during the life of the project. - Describe the methodology used to identify, evaluate and rate the adverse environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology. - Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects.
+- Describe the present (pre-project) environmental and land use conditions in the local study area.
+Provide all definitions and standards (i.e., Alberta Wetland Identification and Delineation Directive) used to prepare this description. - Identify and describe the project activities and infrastructure that may adversely affect the environment.
+Include a description and the area (hectares) of permanent and temporary project activities and infrastructure. - Identify the specific ecosystem components (i.e., terrain and soils, surface water bodies and hydrology, groundwater, wetlands, vegetation species and communities, wildlife species and habitat, aquatic species and habitat, air quality and environmentally sensitive areas) within the local study area that may be adversely affected by the project. - Describe any potential adverse effects of the project on the ecosystem components during the life of the project. - Describe the methodology used to identify, evaluate and rate the adverse environmental effects and determine their significance, along with an explanation of the scientific rationale for choosing this methodology. - Describe the mitigation measures the applicant proposes to implement during the life of the project to reduce the potential adverse effects. - Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - Describe any monitoring activities the applicant proposes to implement during the life of the project to verify the effectiveness of the proposed mitigation. - List the key environmental regulations and guidelines applicable to the project and provide rationale for any deviations from the guidelines.

-- Describe the predicted residual adverse effects of the project and their significance after implementation of the proposed mitigation. - Describe any monitoring activities the applicant proposes to implement during the life of the project to verify the effectiveness of the proposed mitigation. - List the qualifications of the individual or individuals who conducted or oversaw the environmental evaluation. - OP21) For projects wholly or partially located on federal lands (First Nation reserves, national parks or military bases), provide a copy of the environmental impact analysis completed for the corresponding federal government department.
+- List the qualifications of the individual or individual(s) who conducted or oversaw the environmental evaluation. and indicate the respective practice areas, practice standards or standards of competence demonstrated by these individuals. - OP21) For projects wholly or partially located on federal lands (First Nation reserves, national parks or military bases), provide a copy of the environmental impact analysis completed for the corresponding federal government department.
 Indicate whether the project has the potential to cause effects that may cross into another jurisdiction.
 Environmental effects that originate on federal lands, but cross into another jurisdiction, must be addressed as part of the environmental review process.
+If not contained within the impact analysis, include information describing all potential environmental effects of the project.
 Projects on federal lands may be subject to provincial laws, standards and permits.
-The applicant must address how it has considered AUC Rule 007 and Rule 012 and describe the steps taken, if any, to address specific requirements set out in these rules. - OP22) Submit a stand-alone, project-specific environmental protection plan (or environmental management plan) that itemizes and summarizes all of the mitigation measures and monitoring activities that the applicant is committed to implementing during construction and operation to minimize any adverse effects of the project on the environment.
+The applicant must address how it has considered AUC Rule 007 and Rule 012 and describe the steps taken, if any, to address specific requirements set out in these rules. - OP25) OP22) Submit a stand-alone, project-specific environmental protection plan (or environmental management plan) that itemizes and summarizes all of the mitigation measures and monitoring activities that the applicant is committed to implementing during construction and operation to minimize any adverse effects of the project on the environment.